 More leek recipes

-- Melt the butter in a pan over a medium heat.2 tablespoon butter
+- Melt 2 tablespoon Butter in a pan over a medium heat.

-- Add the chopped leeks to the pan.
-Stir well so that all the leeks are coated in butter.400 g leeks
+- Add 400 g Leek to the pan.
+Stir well so that all the leeks are coated in butter.

 - Leeks can vary in size greatly, however that won't make much of a difference to this recipe.
 If you have really big leeks, then you will just need to use a bit more butter.